 A lot of people these days have easier access to modern medical technologies like titanium hips and cobalt-chrome knee joints, so it really is a valid question to ponder on what happens to the metals after they are cremated.

 When a body is cremated, a special oven at an extremely high temperature is used.
 Because of the organic materials the human body is made of, the body actually evaporates into the air.
 What is typically left behind is calcified bone, which is not organic.

-However, if the individual being cremated happens to have metal prosthetics or implants in them, you will also see those metals left behind.
+However, if the individual being cremated happens to have mediation services plymouth ma in them, you will also see those metals left behind.
 Especially these days, it is becoming more and more common to see metal hips, knee joints, shoulder joints, pins and even gold teeth in the cremated remains.

 The reason that these metals are not evaporated along with the body is that metals have high melting points that can withstand the high temperature inside the special oven at the crematorium.
 Although extremely hot, the oven does not get as hot enough to melt or evaporate the metals.

 Now that we have established that cremated metals are left behind following cremation, you might be wondering what happens next.
 When crematoriums and funeral homes did not come across that many cremated implants back in the day, they would simply dispose of the metals in a landfill.

 A recycling metals process was not common or popular at the time likely due to relatively low volumes of cremated metals.
 However, with more and more people with metal prosthetics being cremated, crematoriums and funeral homes were finding themselves dumping more and more cremated metals into landfills.